BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     * The BLNG Loader (from Wedding Day Massacre) will drop from the badass pool and also drop a whole bunch of money.
 I've always been mystified why it didn't drop a ton of money from the start.
+* Improved gifts received in The Talon of God (from Sanctuary residents) to be purples and gemstones.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 This version enables spawning of basically everything from the beginning, including all grenade types,